ganprad/rentorbuy/README.rst

 Map description:

-- The markers display forecasts of PHIV(Percentage of Homes Increasing in Value) for different zipcodes in the Chicago area.PHIV is one among many metrics available from Zillow Research Data on Quandl.
+- The markers display forecasts of PHIV(Percentage of Homes Increasing in Value) for different zipcodes in the Chicago area.
+PHIV is one among many metrics available from Zillow Research Data on Quandl.

 - The forecasts were generated using Prophet, it's intuitive interface make it a convenient choice to do time-series analysis.